fommil/fpmortals/manuscript/wip.md

-# Scalaz Core Typeclasses
+# Scalaz Typeclasses

-In this chapter we will tour the typeclasses in `scalaz-core`.
+In this chapter we will tour most of the typeclasses in `scalaz-core`.
 We don't use everything in `drone-dynamic-agents` so we will give standalone examples when appropriate.

 There has been criticism of the naming in scalaz, and functional programming in general.
 Most names follow the conventions introduced in the Haskell programming language, based on *Category Theory*.

-We will use the scalaz names in this book, but feel free to set up `type` aliases in your own codebase if you would prefer to use verb names based on the primary functionality of the typeclass (e.g.
+Feel free to set up `type` aliases in your own codebase if you would prefer to use verbs based on the primary functionality of the typeclass (e.g.
 `Mappable`, `Pureable`, `FlatMappable`) until you are comfortable with the standard names.